 Orthodontic Care for Pre-Teens

-At Swords Orthodontics, many of our patients begin their orthodontic treatment (or the main part of their orthodontic treatment, what we’d call “definitive treatment”) during the pre-teen years (9 to 12).
+At Swords Orthodontics, many of our patients begin their orthodontic treatment, or the main part of their orthodontic treatment, what we’d call 'definitive treatment,' during the pre-teen years of 9-12.

-Some of these patients first come to us for assessment at this age because they have been referred by their dentist, or they have noticed something about their teeth that they think should be different (at Swords Orthodontics, we don’t need you to have a referral from your dentist to attend us, you can just get in touch with us directly, and we can organise things with your dentist as required).
+Some of these patients first come to us for assessment at this age because they have been referred by their dentist, or they have noticed something about their teeth that they think should be different.

-Other patients starting treatment as pre-teen children originally came to us at a younger age (which we strongly recommend), and might have had some early treatment for certain problems (what we’d call “interceptive orthodontic treatment”), or didn’t need anything done then and have been reviewed by us and are now ready to begin their “definitive treatment”.
+Other patients starting treatment as pre-teen children originally came to us at a younger age, which we strongly recommend, and might have had some early treatment for specific problems – what we’d call 'interceptive orthodontic treatment.'

 Why the Pre-Teen Years?

 In many cases, a need for orthodontic treatment is established early on.
-We may notice that the permanent teeth are coming in crooked, or there isn’t enough space for them, or they are in the wrong position, or we might see clear problems with the development of the jaws and the way that the teeth meet.
+We may notice that the permanent teeth are coming in crooked, there isn’t enough space for them, they are in the wrong position, or we might see apparent problems with the development of the jaws and the way that the teeth meet.

 This is a time in a child’s physical development when many changes are beginning to take place.
-Growth spurts are starting to happen, and major changes are also happening in the mouth.
+Growth spurts start to happen, and major changes are also happening in the mouth.

-By the age of 12, most of the permanent teeth have come in, and the “12-year molars” may have also made their appearance.
-In some cases, we will want to treat before these molars show up to prevent further crowding and a longer future treatment period.
+By the age of twelve, most of the permanent teeth have come in, and the 12-year molars may have also made their appearance.
+In some cases, we will want to treat before these molars show up to prevent further crowding and more extended future treatment.

 Thanks to your child’s higher metabolism rate, improvements made with braces start to happen faster and are even more comfortable, allowing for a shorter treatment time with impressive results.

-The pre-teen and early teenage years are often a great time for using functional braces such as the versatile “Twin Block” brace, which is very effective at rapidly improving problems involving overjets (where the top teeth stick out too much).
-It’s also a good time to treat problems with overbites (where the top and bottom teeth overlap wrongly).
+The pre-teen and early teenage years are often a great time for using functional braces, such as the versatile “Twin Block” brace, which is very effective at rapidly improving problems involving overjets (where the top teeth stick out too much).
+It’s also an excellent time to treat problems with overbites (where the top and bottom teeth overlap wrongly).